Failure to Diagnose Prostate Cancer

 What is a Prostate and Prostate Cancer?

-The prostate is a gland that forms part of the male reproductive system.
-It is located between the bladder and the anus and is surrounded by nerves controlling the erection of the penis, which is why some dysfunction can be present when there are prostate problems.
+The prostate is a gland that plays a role in the male reproductive system.
+It is located between the bladder and the anus and is surrounded by nerves that control the erection of the penis.
+Problems with the prostate can lead to various dysfunctions, including difficulties with urination.

 We Can Help